m7mdcc/skypebot/README.md

 The Skypebot is an open source project, and pull requests are welcome.
 Ideally, bug fixes and new features should be supported by specs, and PSR-2 coding style is preferred.

+phpspec and PHP_CodeSniffer are included in the dev dependencies.
+Install and run them like this:

+    php composer.phar install
+    bin/phpspec run
+    bin/phpcs --standard=PSR2 src public

 ### License and Author

    Author:: Ben Longden (blongden@inviqa.com)